A Happy Marriage Starts With Accepting God’s Salvation

 But more and more time passed, and we still remained unable to control our own moods.
 Domestic disputes would still erupt sometimes, and particularly when the other person was in a bad mood neither one of us was able to practice tolerance and patience, so as a result our fights became fiercer and fiercer.
 My heart was burdened with pain after every argument, and I would pray to the Lord, “Lord, You teach us to be tolerant and patient, but I just can’t seem to do that.
 When I see my husband do something that I don’t like I feel really disgruntled with him.
 Lord, what should I do?”
 I later started going to every single class organized by the church hoping to find a path of practice, but I didn’t get what I was hoping for out of it.
 I asked our group leader for help, who just said, “My wife and I argue frequently too.
 Even Paul said, ‘For I know that in me (that is, in my flesh,) dwells no good thing: for to will is present with me; but how to perform that which is good I find not’ (Romans 7:18).
 No one has a solution to the problem we face of the cycle of constantly sinning and confessing.
 All we can do is pray to the Lord and ask for His mercy.”
 Hearing him say this left me feeling at a loss: Could it be that we were doomed to spend the rest of our lives mired in conflict?

 While in a gathering, some brothers and sisters from The Church of Almighty God selected some Bible verses to fellowship with me on various aspects of the truth such as the manner of the Lord’s return, the Lord’s new name, and what work He will do.
 Their fellowship was incredibly convincing and completely new for me.
 I really wanted to know more about the Lord’s work of the last days, so I prayed to God over and over again, asking Him to enlighten me so that I could understand God’s words.
 By reading God’s words and listening to the fellowship of the brothers and sisters I gradually gained an understanding of God’s objective in His management of mankind, His three stages of work to save mankind, and humanity’s outcome and destination.
 While looking into Almighty God’s work of the last days, I still couldn’t help but bicker with my husband over some petty little things.
 After the fact, I would feel really guilty and upset, and I’d ask myself, “Why is it that I can never put God’s words into practice?”
 This left me perplexed.
 In a gathering one time, I asked a sister, “Why is it that my husband and I are always arguing?
 Why can’t we get along peacefully?”
 She found a couple of passages of God’s words for me.
 “Before man was redeemed, many of Satan’s poisons had already been planted within him and, after thousands of years of being corrupted by Satan, he has within him an established nature that resists God.
 Therefore, when man has been redeemed, it is nothing more than a case of redemption in which man is bought at a high price, but the poisonous nature within him has not been eliminated.
 Man that is so defiled must undergo a change before becoming worthy to serve God.
 By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt substance within his own self, and he will be able to change completely and become clean.
-Only in this way can man become worthy to return before the throne of God” (“The Mystery of the Incarnation (4)” in) “Though Jesus did much work among man, He only completed the redemption of all mankind and became man’s sin offering, and did not rid man of all his corrupt disposition.
-Fully saving man from the influence of Satan not only required Jesus to take on the sins of man as the sin offering, but also required God to do greater work to completely rid man of his disposition, which has been corrupted by Satan.
-And so, after man was forgiven his sins, God has returned to flesh to lead man into the new age, and begun the work of chastisement and judgment, and this work has brought man into a higher realm.
+Only in this way can man become worthy to return before the throne of God” (“The Mystery of the Incarnation (4)” in The Word Appears in the Flesh) “Though Jesus did much work among man, He only completed the redemption of all mankind and became man’s sin offering; He did not rid man of his corrupt disposition.
+Fully saving man from the influence of Satan not only required Jesus to become the sin offering and bear the sins of man, but it also required God to do even greater work to rid man completely of his satanically corrupted disposition.
+And so, now that man has been forgiven of his sins, God has returned to the flesh to lead man into the new age, and begun the work of chastisement and judgment.
+This work has brought man into a higher realm.
 All those who submit under His dominion shall enjoy higher truth and receive greater blessings.
-They shall truly live in the light, and shall gain the truth, the way, and the life” (Preface to The Word Appears in the Flesh).
+They shall truly live in the light, and they shall gain the truth, the way, and the life” (Preface to The Word Appears in the Flesh).

 I finally realized from God’s words and this sister’s fellowship that the reason we were always living within this state of sinning and then confessing was because though the Lord Jesus had done the work of redeeming mankind, our sins as believers were merely forgiven; our inner sinful nature, however, was still very deeply entrenched and our satanic disposition had not yet been cleansed.
 A perfect example is how I intended to practice patience and tolerance in accordance with the Lord’s teaching, but as soon as my husband said or did something that I didn’t like, I couldn’t stop myself from losing my temper.
 I just couldn’t rein myself in no matter what.
 Without God’s work to save us, it’s impossible for us to cast off our satanic, corrupt dispositions relying on our own efforts.
 And now, God has incarnated once again, coming to do the work of judging and cleansing mankind.
 By accepting God’s new work and really pursuing the truth, we have the opportunity to achieve dispositional transformation.
 I felt really moved and incredibly grateful for the Lord’s mercy which had allowed me to hear His voice.
 But I still wasn’t entirely clear—I knew that God had come this time to utter words to purify and transform us, but how can words judge and cleanse our corrupt disposition?
 So, I explained my confusion.